SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Formulation of Question

 \end{proposition} The FM is an extension of the IPM to deal with vector-valued functional spaces.
-Although the FM with a properly selected functional space yields a distance between target distributions, the maximization in Eq.~\beqref{eq:def_max_FM} is generally hard to achieve.
-Instead, we use the following metric, which is defined for a given function. \begin{definition}[Functional Mean Divergence${}^*$ (FM${}^*$)] Given a functional space $\gF(X)\subseteq L^\infty(X,\sR^D)$, we define a family of functional mean divergences${}^*$ as
+Although the FM with a properly selected functional space yields a distance between target distributions, the maximization in Eq.~\beqref{eq:def_max_FM} is generally difficult to achieve.
+Instead, we use the following metric, which is defined for a given function. \begin{definition}[Functional Mean Divergence${}^*$ (FM${}^*$)] Given a functional space $\gF(X)\subseteq L^\infty(X,\sR^D)$, we define a family of \yuhta{FMs}${}^*$ as